HomeSitemapFermentationCiderBeerWineOther drinksShopsRecipe DesignGrow your ownReviewsHangover

 Ingredients:-

-5) Bottle in plastic "pop" bottles with 1 rounded tsp sugar per 500ml & keep warm for a few days for the bottles to get "fat" with the secondary fermentation.
-If glass bottles are used then reduce the sugar to a maximum of 1 level tsp for safety reasons.
+4) Bottle in plastic "pop" (PET) bottles with ½ to 1 level tsp sugar per 500ml & keep warm for a few days for the bottles to get "fat" or “un-squeezable” with the pressure created by the secondary fermentation.
+For safety reasons, glass bottles ARE NOT recommended owing to the pressures involved.

 Stronger versions can be produced by adding extra sugar during stage 1, each extra 50g of sugar provides about 0.5% alcohol but do not sacrifice quality for alcoholic strength!